JamesD3d/Ender-5-Plus-Idex-Modification/README.md

     Mirror Mode = 175 x 370

  Printing:
-    All files shoud print wout out supports with sacrafichial layers Extra perimiters are recomended.
+    All files shoud print w/out out supports with sacrafichial layers Extra perimiters are recomended.
-    Parts are designed and printed in PETG but ABS sould work as well.
+    Parts are designed and printed in PETG but ABS should work as well.

  Retained Parts:
     Many of the stock ender 5+ Parts are reused